2025-26 Season

 JOSH OKOGIE

-Okogie produces at an below average rate for a 17-minute workload.
+Okogie produces at an poor rate for a 17-minute workload.

 TEAM COMPARISON